 I am thinking of them on Memorial Day, when we traditionally commemorate Americans who gave their lives in the cause of war.
 I am thinking of them because we don’t dedicate a day to Americans who gave their lives in the cause of peace.

-It was a cause that felt especially urgent to many protesters during Vietnam, the most divisive war the United States has ever fought, apart from the Civil War a hundred years earlier that nearly tore it asunder.
+Thousands protested to end our involvement in Vietnam, the most divisive war the United States has ever fought apart from the Civil War a hundred years earlier that nearly tore it asunder.
 Best estimates put civilian casualties during what Americans officially call the Vietnam “conflict” (and Vietnamese call the American War) at up to 50 percent of the total — approximately 1.3 million to more than 3 million people.

 That was in 1968, after Herz, Morrison, LaPorte and Beaumont had already given their lives in protest.
 They were following the example of Buddhist monk Thich Quang Duc, whose 1963 self-immolation at a busy Saigon intersection was captured in a Pulitzer Prize-winning photo that horrified the world.
 The monk was protesting persecution of the majority Buddhist population by Ngo Dinh Diem, South Vietnam’s virulently Roman Catholic president and American ally.